Zilliqa/ZIP/zips/zip-16.md

 ## Implementation

-This ZIP is implemented on the Zilliqa mainnet as of [v8.1.0](https://github.com/Zilliqa/Zilliqa/releases/tag/v8.1.0)
+This ZIP is implemented and deployed on the Zilliqa mainnet as of [v8.1.0](https://github.com/Zilliqa/Zilliqa/releases/tag/v8.1.0).

 ## Backward Compatibility